 Cold sores usually do not leave scars.
 As a cold sore goes through its life cycle, it develops a scab and heals over the course of one to two weeks.
 Once it’s gone, it’s gone, with no scar to remind you of the outbreak.

-However, if you pick at a cold sore or pop it open, there’s a risk of it leaving a permanent scar near or on your lips.
-Scarring is especially common when an open cold sore takes in bacteria and becomes infected, which can cause bleeding and lasting skin damage.
+However, if you pick at a cold sore or pop it open, there’s a risk it may leave a permanent scar near or on your lips — especially if an open cold sore takes in bacteria and becomes infected, which can cause bleeding and lasting skin damage.

-Finally, popping a cold sore does not speed up the healing process.
-Instead, it does the exact opposite.
-By prematurely opening the cold sore and exposing it to fresh air, your body requires more time to form a scab and heal the sore.
+Finally, popping a cold sore will likely not speed up the healing process.
+Instead, it may do the exact opposite.
+By prematurely opening the cold sore and exposing it to fresh air, your body may require more time to form a scab and heal the sore.

 If the cold sore becomes infected, it can take even longer to heal, as your body not only has to heal the cold sore but also deal with the bacterial infection.

 This means a longer healing process and more days with an embarrassing, obvious cold sore on or around your lips.
-Regardless of how bad your cold sore might look, it’s always faster to leave it alone and let it heal on its own, often by a significant margin.
+Regardless of how bad your cold sore might look, it’s always faster to leave it alone and let it heal on its own.

 Instead of popping the cold sore, make sure you avoid touching or scratching it.
-Speak to your doctor about using an oral antiviral medication such as valacyclovir, which will stop the HSV-1 virus from replicating within your body and speed up the healing process.
+Speak to your doctor about using an oral antiviral medication such as valacyclovir, which will stop the HSV-1 virus from replicating within your body, as well as help speed up the healing process.

 If your cold sore is painful or uncomfortable, you can also use a topical herpes anaesthetic or over-the-counter pain relief to make it easier to manage.